 The Gendered Perspectives on International Development Resource Bulletin recently received review copies of a number of titles, and is looking for interested parties to review them.
 Chosen reviewers will be able to keep a copy of the title they review, and their review will be published with authorial credit in an edition of the Bulletin.
 Attached is a list of books available for review.
 Interested individuals should contact the Bulletin at email@example.com.

-GenCen is pleased to announce its 2012-2013 editorial board for the GPID Working Papers series.
+GenCen is pleased to announce this year's editorial board for the GPID Working Papers series.
 This year's board consists of ten highly acclaimed scholars in the fields of gender studies, masculinity studies, and development.
 The members are: Dr. Valentine Moghadam, Dr. Cathy Rakowski, Dr. Krista Van Vleet, Dr. Ethel Brooks, Dr. B. Jane Parpart, Dr. Nata Duvvury, Dr. Robin Haarr, Dr. Dorothy Hodgson, Dr. Adam Jones, and Dr. Barbara Sutton.